petera2c/simple-table/README.md

   - **accessor**: A string used to access the corresponding data in each row.
   - **width**: A number specifying the width of the column.
   - **isEditable**: An optional boolean indicating if the column is editable.
+  - **isSortable**: An optional boolean indicating if the column is sortable.
+  - **type**: An optional string specifying the data type of the column.
+Can be "string", "number", "boolean", "date", or "enum".
   - **cellRenderer**: An optional function that takes a row object and returns a `ReactNode` for custom cell rendering.

 - **columnResizing**: A boolean to enable or disable column resizing.
 Default is `true`.